-Students on the Hukilau Program are expected to maintain at least a 2.0 cumulative GPA (CGPA) and to complete at least 12 credits in Fall and Winter semesters, 8 credits in Spring term.
+Students on the Hukilau Program are expected to maintain good academic standing and to complete at least 12 credits in the Fall and Winter semesters, 8 credits in the Spring term.

-- Individuals on approved internship opportunities may be subject to a different financial aid package based on the circumstance of the internship.
+Individuals on approved internship opportunities may be subject to a different financial aid package based on the circumstances of the internship.
 See a financial aid counselor for details.

 As a part of the program, students are expected to work at BYU–Hawaii or the Polynesian Cultural Center to receive their needs-based award from the university.
 The compensation and payback of the Hukilau award are more than just financial.
 It is about working together for the mutual investment and contribution of the university and individual students.

 All students must work 19 hours per week at their given place of employment while classes are in session and up to 40 hours per week during school breaks.
 A portion of the student’s paycheck will be contributed each pay period to help pay for the student’s educational costs.
 It is the student’s responsibility to ensure their student contribution is paid each semester.
 Students can elect to have the funds withdrawn directly from their paychecks if they desire.

 All outstanding balances must be cleared prior to the start of any new semester to continue on the Hukilau program.

 All students in the Hukilau program must secure a job with BYU–Hawaii (BYUH) or the Polynesian Cultural Center (PCC) by the third Wednesday after classes begin.

 Any students in the Hukilau program still not employed by BYUH or the PCC by the second Wednesday after classes begin are required to meet with a financial aid or student employment counselor within 48 hours.
 Counselors will help students to find a job.
 When students meet with a counselor, they should come prepared to explain what they have done to find a job and the problems they have encountered.